 Managing Depression Among Residents

-This datapoint is a measure of the percentage of long-term residents demonstrating signs of depression.
+This indicates the percentage of residents demonstrating signs of depression.
+Increased levels of depression could be an indicator worse patient care.

 Appropriate Vaccine Usage